Search

 How To Properly Wash Your Face

 We’ve all been washing our faces since our teens, but what if we’ve been missing out on some key steps?
-Read the below tips on how to get the most from your skincare routine.
-Keep the 60 second rule in mind!
+Read the tips below on how to get the most from your skincare routine.
+Remember the 60-second rule!

 Clean your face every night.

-Even if you’re not wearing as much makeup (thanks, 2020), you still need to care for your skin every night.
+Even if you’re not wearing as much makeup as you get older, you still need to care for your skin every night.
 Throughout the day, our natural oils, sweat, and even pollution accumulate on our skin.
 Not removing this at the end of the day can cause irritation and inflammation.

 And every morning!

-You may have gone to bed with squeaky-clean skin, but while you’re tossing and turning at night, you may be getting oils from your hair and even saliva on your face.
-Additionally, if you’re applying night creams and retinol, it will need to be rinsed off before you apply any A.M. products.
+You may have gone to bed with squeaky-clean skin, but while you’re tossing and turning at night, oils from your hair and even saliva may be on your face.
+Additionally, if you’re applying night creams and retinol, they will need to be rinsed off before you apply any A.M. products.

 Use the right temperature.